Iacob Zadik: Moving on Pokuttia

 Zadik's securing of the province paved the way for the union of Bukovina with Romania, ultimately proclaimed on November 28.
 He was present for the deliberations as an army representative, and, as Filipciuc notes, had no voting rights; Filipciuc also dismisses as inaccurate any reports suggesting that Zadik himself signed the union proclamation.
 On Saint Stephen's Day (December 27) 1918, the General presided over the Cernăuți festivities honoring Stephen the Great.
 From January 1919, Zadik and his 8th Infantry Division were tasked with organizing a Romanian offensive into Pokuttia, which they were to pacify in support of Poland; Zadik's operation was directed against the ZUNR, which controlled Pokuttia and still stated a claim to northern Bukovina.

 ZUNR representatives, alarmed by Romanian maneuvers, met Zadik in Bukovina and asked for a truce.
 The two sides only agreed that the territorial conflict should be resolved with further negotiations in Bucharest.
+From the ZUNR side, Stepan Vytvytskyi also obtained Zadik's guarantee that "the Romanian military administration had no offensive intentions against the territory of our state."
 The Romanian incursion began on May 22, and saw no opposition from the UHA, which withdrew its soldiers to the Polish front.
 The expedition was closely preceded by the airdropping of leaflets which included Zadik's pledges to the Pokuttian inhabitants.
 During May–June 1919, Iacob Zadik oversaw the joining of Romanian troops in Transylvania, Bukovina, and Bessarabia; the Romanian General Staff assigned him to command all troops stationed between Maramureș and Hotin County.
 On May 28, he met with Polish General Franciszek Kraliczek-Krajowski, agreeing to form a joint military command and a civilian government, both based in Kolomyia.
 The two sides could not agree on other terms: the Poles demanded that they be allowed to move between Romanian troops, all the way south to the Bukovina border, and also that the Romanian side allow Poles to form political groups throughout Pokuttia.

 On May 29, Zadik supervised the imposition of a state of siege, meant to quell conflicts between Polish and Ukrainian civilians.
 Two days later, he and other Romanian officers were asked to leave Nadvirna, which was part of a Polish-controlled area, as the temporary administration could not vouch for his safety.
 In that context, local Ukrainians proceeded to ask the Romanian authorities to protect them from persecution and violence, while local Poles were complaining of mistreatment in Romanian-controlled areas.
 On June 7, Zadik took command of General Nicolae Petala's troops, which had also been moved into Pokuttia.
 His final report to Petala included a request to have the Polish 4th Rifle Division moved out of Cernăuți (where it was allegedly causing damages) and into Pokuttia.
 On June 16, he received from Bucharest his orders to evacuate Pokuttia.
 He then oversaw the terms of the withdrawal with his Polish counterparts, Wacław Iwaszkiewicz-Rudoszański and Robert Lamezan de Salins; discussions took place in Lemberg, but the outcome was postponed by more urgent developments in the parallel Hungarian–Romanian War.
 Zadik and his troops finally left the region to be annexed by Poland, on August 17 or 18, 1919.
 On his departure, the General thanked Pokuttians for their friendly behavior toward his troops.
 Only four Romanian soldiers had died in combat throughout the entire operation, though three others were lost to accidents.